GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 *All submissions should have a focus on UX work in the U.S. federal government, or tie in to federal UX work.*

 {{< box >}}
-**Participate as a presenter!** [Use this form to submit a topic](https://feedback.gsa.gov/jfe/form/SV_eE86j94KMtvA6MK)
+**Participate as a presenter!** [Use this form to submit a topic](https://feedback.gsa.gov/jfe/form/SV_eE86j94KMtvA6MK).
 {{< /box >}}

 *For defined submission requirements see the section below.*

 {{< accordion kicker="2022 Government UX Summit" title="Requirements for Submissions" icon="" >}} You will need the following information for your submission:

-1) Title of presentation (title should clearly describe what you will cover)
+1. Title of presentation (title should clearly describe what you will cover)

-2) Name, government email, position, and organization of all speakers.
+2. Name, government email, position, and organization of all speakers.

    a.
 For submissions that will have multiple speakers or panelists, identify the primary point of contact.
-(The primary speaker must be a federal employee.)
+(The primary speaker **must be a federal employee**.)

-3) Preferred presentation length—including time for live questions and answers:
+3. Preferred presentation length—including time for live questions and answers:

    a.
 15 minutes
    b.
 60 minutes

-4) Presentation topic (topic area examples are below)
+4. Presentation topic (topic area examples are below)

    a.
 Accessibility
    b.
 Career Development